Dolly Ward

 Surfers are welcome to contribute any further information about this performer.

-This list is arranged by composer and contains 5 works performed by Dolly Ward who is featured on sheet music covers.
+The peformer is featured on 5 sheet music/recording covers.
 It does not claim to be complete and represents only the number of items located.
+Keys: (w&m)

 perf15.jpg America, I Love You - Song (1915) Archie Gottler Edgar Leslie (words)